 - Let your provider know if you have had radiation treatment to the chest as a child.

 - Let your team know if you notice any changes to your breasts, lumps, or bumps.

 Prevention and Treatment

-General cancer prevention strategies should also be used including healthy diet, physical activity, avoidance of tobacco use and knowing your family history of cancer.
+General cancer prevention strategies should also be used including a healthy diet, physical activity, avoidance of tobacco use, and knowing your family history of cancer.

 Children's Oncology Group.
 Breast Cancer Following Treatment: Are You at Risk?
 Found at https://childrensoncologygroup.org/index.php/breastcancer